+Grief is a natural response to loss.
+It is an inevitable, inescapable part of life.
 It might be the loss of a loved one, relationship, pregnancy, pet, job or way of life.
-Other experiences of loss may be due to children leaving home, infertility and separation from friends and family.
-The more significant the loss, the more intense the grief is likely to be.
+Other experiences of loss may involve children leaving home, infertility or separation from friends and family.
+Grief can occur after a serious illness, a divorce or other significant losses.